 10) Resolve not to drink & drive

-As I have said time and time again, do not drive if you are impaired by alcohol.
+As I have said time and time again, do not drive if you are impaired at all by alcohol.
 It is much too dangerous and you could injure or kill yourself or someone else.
 Even if you don't get in an accident, you could be arrested and that comes with its own high costs.
 It isn't worth doing it, so please just don't drink and drive.
 Take a Uber, taxi, or catch a ride with someone else.

 Is there anything I missed?